 The standard finish for bridge curbing is sawn top, split face.
 However, in addition to these standard finishes, any of the following may be custom ordered:

-- Sawn top (standard): the top of the curb has a smooth finish created by saw cutting.
+- Sawn top: most common; slabs for curb are typically sawn top and bottom; the top of the curb has a smooth finish created by saw cutting.

-- Split face: the face of the curb has a rough finish created by being split.
+- Split face: a natural face created when the slab is split on a guillotine; the resulting face of the curb has a rough finish.

-- Thermal face: the face of the curb has a finish created by being split or wawn, then braised with a blow torch.
+- Sawn face: the face of the curb has a smooth finish created by saw cutting.

-- Clean back: protrusions greater than 1/4-inch are removed using hand tools to create a smoother surface and stay within tolerance.
-This is the standard back finish for bridge curbing.
+- Clean back: protrusions greater than 1/4-inch are removed using hand tools to create a tighter tolerance for when pavers are abutted to curb.